AEW Dynamite: Roster

 The wrestlers featured on All Elite Wrestling take part in scripted feuds and storylines.
 Wrestlers are portrayed as heroes, villains, or less distinguishable characters in scripted events that build tension and culminate in a wrestling match.

-The primary commentators for AEW Dynamite are Excalibur, Taz, and Bryan Danielson.
-Additional commentary has been provided by Jim Ross, Don Callis, Nigel McGuinness, Tony Schiavone and others since its creation.
+The primary commentators for AEW Dynamite are Excalibur, Tony Schiavone, and Taz.
+Additional commentary has been provided by Jim Ross, Don Callis, Nigel McGuinness, Bryan Danielson and others since its creation.